jadidihosein68/react-tut/readme.txt

 10- to update state follow approach below :
     // this.state.count++; // it wont work ! instead we will use line below :
     this.setState({count : this.state.count +1});

+11- props are all the imported field to the component
+    in the component we use like the line below : state = {
+        count: this.props.value, // get the value from imported fields
+        tags: ["tag1"],
+    };

+11- children using to pass content between opening and closing tags